 web address Do not use leading www or https unless the URL won't work without it.
-The web address of our coordinated care organization in Jackson County is jacksoncareconnect.org well-being Should be hyphenated in all cases. work group Two words.
+The web address of our coordinated care organization in Jackson County is jacksoncareconnect.org well-being Should be hyphenated in all cases.

 Note: Even when at the end of a sentence, don't use a period after a web or email address.